scilus/nf-scil/README.md

 Note that once used to the conventions, adding "--empty-template" to the command will disable auto-generation of comments, examples and TODOs and can be a time-saver.

-## Editing the template
+## Edit the template

-The template has to be edited in two locations :
+The template has to be edited in order to work with `nf-scil` and still be importable through `nf-core`.
+Refer to the `scilpy/cropvolume` module for an example as it should already follow all guidelines.
+You will find related files in :

+- `modules/nf-scil/scilpy/cropvolume`
+- `tests/modules/nf-scil/scilpy/cropvolume`

+Editions are to be done in two locations :

 - `./modules/nf-scil/<category>/<tool>`
   - `main.nf` :